Cross National Cup - CNC

 The week long event starts with 3 day camp providing instruction and educational experiences all related to W.E..
 Coaches and judges are brought in from around Australia and overseas to share their knowledge and expertise.
 This is followed by a four phase competition held at the end of the week to put in to practice everything learned during the camp.

 Participants from all nations are welcome, and organizers work to locate "loaner horses" and host families to welcome the international visitors for the event.
 Many volunteers are needed to run this event and to welcome our international visitors.
-If you would like to volunteer please contact the WEDU Inc. Committee via email, .
+If you would like to volunteer please contact the WEDU Inc. Committee via email, email@example.com.

 Worrigee Equestrian Common is located near the small village of Worrigee on the picturesque South Coast of New South Wales Australia.
 The 2022 CNC Camp and Cup is tentatively planned for this venue.

 Julie Alonzo one of the founding organisers of this event explains the philosophy behind the CNC -